 As an email marketer, you’re probably aware of the myriad of mistakes you can make any time you create and send your campaign.
-From spelling mistakes to broken links, or inaccurate segments, things can go wrong for even the savviest of marketers.
+Whether spelling mistakes, broken links, or inaccurate segments, things can go wrong for even the savviest of marketers.

-This is probably why many marketers experience that all too familiar, knee-knocking fear before pushing “send” on a campaign.
+This is probably why many marketers commiserate around that all-too-familiar, knee-knocking fear before pushing “send” on a campaign.

 It’s inevitable that at some point a mistake will happen, so let’s take a look at some common reasons for sending ‘oops’ emails, see some real-life examples, and examine how to deal when you find yourself facing an unfortunate error.